mraypold/twitter-sentiment/README.md

 Also note that tweets in this case are either labeled as positive or negative.
 In reality a tweet could be neutral (eg: the person is stating a fact).
 Once again, see the resources section for a more thorough overview.

-Finally, the accuracy (with the current implementation) is about 77%.
+Finally, the accuracy (with the current implementation) is about 77% for the tested dataset.
+However, I have found this did not translate very well to real world testing.

 ### Files